ckraeme2/brn-skill-assessments/Linux for Bioinformatics/answers.md

 Q16.
 What is a .gz file?
 A: A gz file is an archive that has been compressed using Gnu Zip software.
 It can be used to compress only one file; compression of several files would require another extension such as TAR.  gz files can be opened via GZip software that is native to the Linux operating system.
 Q17.
 What does the zcat command do?
 A: Like the more familiar cat command, the zcat command displays the contents of some given file on the terminal window.
-However, its use is intended for compressed files such as those witha gz extension; it will expand and display the contents of a compressed file without requiring that file to be uncompressed.
+However, its use is intended for compressed files such as those with a gz extension; it will expand and display the contents of a compressed file without requiring that file to be uncompressed.
 Q18. what does the head command do?
 A: By default, the head command will print the first 10 lines of a specified input stream.
 However, with the -n flag, we can specify some first n lines for head to print.
 Q19. what does the number 100 signify in the command?
 A: The number 100 signifies that in this case, head will be used to print the first 100 lines of the specified input stream.
 Q20.
 What is | doing? -- Hint using | in Linux is called "piping"
 A: | is  inputting the output of the command on its lefthand side to the command on its righthand side.
-In this case, it directs the expanded contents of athal.fa.gz output by zcat to head such that only the first 100 lines of those commands will be printed.
+In this case, it directs the expanded contents of athal.fa.gz output by zcat to head such that only the first 100 lines of those contents will be printed.
 Q21.
 What is a .fa file?
 What is this file format used for?
 A: A .fa file is a file within the FASTA format.
 This format is specialized for handling sequences of information like DNA; it uses a > symbol to delimit each sequence, followed by a unique identifier for that sequence.
 In some cases like athal.fa.gz, auxiliary information like descriptions can then be added prior to the sequence itself.
 Q22.
 What format are the downloaded sequencing reads in?